 EBUNOLUWA AKINBO (b.1994)

 Ebunoluwa has since carved out a reputation for herself since her introduction to photography in 2017.
-She was the winner of Fashola Photography Competition in 2018 and in the same year participated in several renowned workshops including Canon Basic DSLR and GTBank Days of Dorcas female photographers’ workshops.
+She was the winner of the Fashola Photography Competition in 2018 and in the same year participated in several renowned workshops including Canon Basic DSLR and GTBank Days of Dorcas female photographers’ workshops.
 Also in 2018 she was commissioned by the New York Times to document the #Thisis18 project in Lagos.
-Her work ‘The passing of time’ also exhibited at the Lagos Photo Festival of the same year.
+Her work ‘The passing of time’ was also exhibited at the Lagos Photo Festival of the same year.
 In 2019 she was nominated for the annual Canon Storytelling Master Class (Nigeria).
 Later in that year (in June) she was part of a group of young artists to exhibit in a team project titled “Live-in Desire” with the Goethe and Nlele institutes in Lagos.
 She received a scholarship in August 2019 to attend the annual Foundry Photojournalism Workshop in Kigali, Rwanda.
 She is an alumnus of the Foundry Photojournalism Workshop, a mentee at the Nlele Institute and a member of the African Photojournalism Database.
 She exhibited alongside other photographers at the 25th Bamako Encounters - OFF exhibition, The Nlele Institute, 2019.
 In 2020, Ebunoluwa participated in the Flaneuse workshop by Adeola Olagunju and she is a 2020 Joop Swart Masterclass Nominee.